yig/graphics662-pipeline/README.md

 * **(10 points)** In `matcap.fs`, set the output color
 to the color stored in the MatCap texture for the eye-space normal `fNormal`.
-If `material.use_diffuse_texture`, multiply the color by the diffuse texture color `texture( material.diffuse_texture, fTexCoord ).rgba`.
+If `material.use_base_color_map`, multiply the color by the diffuse texture color `texture( material.base_color_map, fTexCoord ).rgba`.

 * **(10 points)** Object-space normal mapping.
 Texture resolution is typically much higher than vertex resolution.
 This is why we typically store colors in a texture map and not as vertex attributes.
 Along these same lines, we can store normals in a normal map in order to have render super-detailed surfaces.
 Normal maps are typically stored in tangent-space, which is substantially more difficult to implement.
-(Tangent-space normal mapping is described below for bonus points.)
+(Tangent-space normal mapping is described below.
+Consider this a warm up.)
 In `matcap.fs`, if `material.use_normal_map`, read the object-space normal from the texture via
 `texture( material.normal_map, fTexCoord ).rgb`.